Frequently Asked Questions

 Although we strongly advise that you always renew your domains before they expire, in most cases it is still possible to renew a domain name shortly after it has expired, although we cannot guarantee it.
 Registries usually give you some time after the expiry to retrieve your domain so please log into your Livetodot account as soon as you can to extend the registration.

 If you no longer see your domain name on the My Domains list, it's possible that it has already been deleted by the registry but please contact us at so that we can double-check.
 If the domain has been deleted, it could have been registered by someone else, at which point we will no longer be able to retrieve or re-register it for you.

 If the domain is still listed on your account but you can't see the Renew button next to it, it might have gone into the Redemption Grace Period (RDP), an option available for the gTLDs, which means it can no longer be renewed at a standard rate.
-We may still be able to retrieve the domain for you but the process will incur an additional fee of £250 plus VAT; please contact us for more information.
+We may still be able to retrieve the domain for you but the process will incur an additional fee of £250 (plus VAT where applicable); please contact us for more information.